Fitness to Practise

 Possible outcomes (Sanctions)

-A University Fitness to Practise Panel can impose a range of sanctions from a written undertaking to be of good behaviour, up to removal from the programme, a period of suspension and expulsion from the University.
+A University Fitness to Practise Panel can impose a range of sanctions from formal reprimands, action plans, and reflective essays up to removal from the programme, a period of suspension and expulsion from the University.

-A School level hearing has a more restricted range of sanctions and cannot suspend a student, remove credit or expel a student.
+A School level hearing has a more restricted range of sanctions and cannot suspend a student, remve a studebt from the programme, remove credit or expel a student.

 Request for a review of an outcome (appeal)

-You have the right to appeal against a decision taken at School hearing, or by a Fitness to Practise Panel, as long as the appeal is submitted on one of the three grounds set out in the Procedure and within the timescale allowed (ten working days of the formal notification of the outcome).
+You have the right to request a review of a decision taken at School hearing, or by a Fitness to Practise Panel, as long as the appeal is submitted on one of the three grounds set out in the Procedure and within the timescale allowed (ten working days of the formal notification of the outcome).
 Third parties cannot challenge decisions made through this Procedure.

 There are no further stages in the University Procedure however, the Office of the Independent Adjudicator (OIA) provides an independent scheme for the review of student complaints.
 Further information can be found at www.oiahe.org.uk

-There is an appeal form available to assist you with submitting a request for Review.
+There is an Request for Review form available to assist you with this process.

 University impacts

-Where there has been a finding against you or an ongoing consideration of an allegation against you under an Academic Misconduct, Code of Conduct, Fitness to Practise or Student Misconduct, then they may not be eligible to participate in some activities, such as studying or working abroad or professional placements.
+Where there has been a finding against you or an ongoing consideration of an allegation against you under the Academic Misconduct, Fitness to Practise or Student Misconduct procedures or in relation to a possible breach of the Student Code of Conduct, then they may not be eligible to participate in some activities, such as studying or working abroad or professional placements.
 Restrictions may also be imposed by individual partner institutions and as such details of restrictions will depend on the programme of study and the proposed partner institution.
 If you have concerns about this, you are advised to contact your School.

 PSRB sign off

 Some professional bodies require sign off by members of staff as part of a student’s registration process.
-These are matters for the bodies concerned and are not part of the Fitness to Practise Procedure.
+These are matters for the bodies concerned and are not part of the Fitness to Practise Procedure as they are not univeristy processes.

 Notification of employers, PSRBs, DBS and in references